Skip to content

 1. Accessing Edit Mode:

-2. Click the Edit icon from the Actions menu
+2. Click the Edit (pencil) icon from the Actions menu

 4. Editable Fields:

-7. Start Date - Update the start date
+8. Start Date — Update the date when the schedule begins

-9. Stop Time - Change when the schedule deactivates
+10. Stop Time — Time of day the schedule deactivates (stops VMs)

 Schedule Logs